akamai/terraform-provider-akamai/docs/index.md

 ### Manage changes to your Akamai configurations

-When you're using the Akamai Provider, you need to keep your Terraform configurations up-to-date with changes made using Akamai APIs, CLIs, and Control Center.
+When you're using the Akamai Provider, you need to keep your Terraform configurations up to date with changes made using Akamai APIs, CLIs, and Control Center.
 You should review your network management processes and update them to include the Akamai Provider.